Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.3.5
+- Fixed specular color on the Fulcrum.
+- Increased gimbal responsiveness on the Fulcrum.
+- Updated Korona Lite drag cubes.
+- The WB-700 has the ability to toggle its decals once again.
+- Fixed test subject conditions on the Interstage Adapters so that you can complete part test contracts.
+- Added heat conductivity and body lift to the Backseat and Brumby to bring them up to KSP 1.2.1 standards.
+- Added charring modules to the heat shields and Korona Lite to bring them up to KSP 1.2.1 standards.
+- Increased max temp on the Brumby and Appaloosa.
+This is a temporary measure
+NOTE: Still investigating why the Brumby and Appaloosa continue to overheat.
+It appears to be due to the capsule's length not being protected by the heat shield.
+Increasing the diameter of the colliders helps but they stick out and cause drag.

+1.3.4

+New Parts
+- Added the Solary Battery Module.
+Available after unlocking Advanced Electrics, it is a 1.875m part that has a dual-axis solar array and a set of batteries.
+- Added the WB-2 Corvette Liquid Fuel Engine.
+The Corvette has two engine mount sizes: Standard (1.875m) and Wide (2.5m), along with corresponding shroud sizes.
+It can be upgraded to improve its thrust and ISP.

+Bug Fixes and Enhancements
+- Removed deprecated versions of OMS Kit and ISC.
+- The Fulcrum gimbals its thrust properly again.
+- The Bigby Orbital Workshop can create new experiments again.
+- Cleaned up some logging issues related to missing part modules and textures when supported mods aren't installed.
+- Minor corrections to MOLE's KSPedia.
+- The Brumby can now transfer all the science data from various experiments into the capsule.
+- For MOLE's docking ports, added the ability to enable/disable angle snap, and the ability to set the snap angle.
+- If a targeted docking port doesn't support angle snap, then angle snap will automatically be turned off on the active docking port.
+- The Coach can now be configured as a CommNet center.
+This configuration is available after you've unlocked Electronics.

 1.3.3
 - You can no longer transmit bonus science when CommNet is enabled and you don't have a connection back to Kerbin.